allyoucaneatsushiin/pest-control/ANT-Control-Alliance-OH-877-374-4514-Prevention-Extermination-Same-Day-Emergency-Treatment-Near-Me.md

 2. **Species-Specific Treatment Plans**: Customized strategies based on the identified ant species and behavior patterns.

-3. **Colony Elimination**: Advanced bait systems that worker ants carry back to destroy the entire colony, including the queen.
+3. **Colony Elimination**: Advance NCd bait systems that worker ants carry back to destroy the entire colony, including the queen.

 4. **Entry Point Sealing**: Identification and sealing of cracks, gaps, and openings where ants gain access to structures.